Unicon/shib-cas-authn3/README.md

         **idp.server** is required. **idp.server.protocol** is optional and defaults to "https".
         **artifact.parameter.name** is optional and defaults to "ticket"

-        Use the casCallbackServletPropertiesFile param to externalize the properties.
+        Use the propertiesFile param to externalize the properties.
 If this is not set, the servlet will look in the default location (described below) for the properties.
 If the file doesn't exist or is not readable, the servlet will attempt to initialize using defined init-params matching the desired properties.
     -->